Skip to content

 4. The DHC-2 Beaver was named one of the top ten Canadian engineering achievements of the 20th century by the Canadian Engineering Centennial Board.

-5. Following the end of World War II, de Havilland’s sales director Punch Dickins conducted a research effort by interviewing and collecting feedback from active pilots to understand what they wanted in a new aircraft.
-For the first time in history, the origins of an aircraft would be based on information from pilots rather than fiscal data or aerodynamic research.
+5. Following the end of World War II, de Havilland’s sales director Punch Dickins conducted a research effort.
+He did it by interviewing and collecting feedback from active pilots to understand what they wanted in a new aircraft.
+For the first time in history, the origins of an aircraft would be based on information from pilots, rather than fiscal data or aerodynamic research.
 The result was unbeatable STOL performance for an aircraft of its size.

 6. The Beaver was deployed by the British Army Air Corps during the Troubles at least until 1979 for photo-reconnaissance missions.
 One of them was hit seven times by machine gun fire in South County Armagh, near the border with the Republic of Ireland in November 1979, while taking valuable photos of an IRA checkpoint.

-7. American actor Harrison Ford has his own privately owned DHC-2 Beaver; he is known for referring to it as being his favourite among his entire fleet of private aircraft
+7. American actor Harrison Ford has his own privately owned DHC-2 Beaver; he is known for referring to it as being his favorite among his entire fleet of private aircraft

 8. The US Army ordered a total of 970 DHC-2 Beavers, more than half of the overall production run for the type.

-9. Despite the fact that production ceased in 1967, hundreds of Beavers are still flying—many of them heavily modified to adapt to changes in technology and needs.
+9. Although production ceased in 1967, hundreds of Beavers are still flying—many of them heavily modified to adapt to changes in technology and needs.

 Citation